usedhondacivic/usedhondacivic.github.io/projects/fast_robots/content.md

 The longer we're in the wrong place the stronger the response.
 Again, this makes sense logically.

-Using just P and I gains is enough for most applications, but theres one more improvement that can be made.
+Using just P and I gains is enough for most applications, but there's one more improvement that can be made.

-Lets add one more term, this time proportional to the rate of change of the error.
+Let's add one more term, this time proportional to the rate of change of the error.
 The derivative (or $d$) term counteracts rapid change in the error, dampening oscillations.
 This allows for higher P and I gains and therefore better rise time.
 The equation now becomes:

 $$
 output = p \cdot E + i \cdot \int_{0}^{t} E \cdot dt - d \cdot \frac{dE}{dt}
 $$

-Note that the derivative term is often omitted in low cost systems like my own.
-Due to the noise in cheep sensors the derivative of the measurement is often meaningless unless low passed.
+Note that the derivative term is often omitted in low-cost systems like my own.
+Due to the noise in cheap sensors, the derivative of the measurement is often meaningless unless low passed.

 Together the p, i, and d terms form PID control, a common control scheme for robotic systems.